SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

 ## Before you Start...

 In order to start this exercise, you must first have compiled and deployed your Spaceflight data model to HANA.
-See pre-requisite exercises [0.4](https://github.com/SAP/cloud-sample-spaceflight-hana/blob/master/docs/ex0.4.md) and [0.5](https://github.com/SAP/cloud-sample-spaceflight-hana/blob/master/docs/ex0.5.md) for details.
+See pre-requisite exercises [0.3](https://github.com/SAP/cloud-sample-spaceflight-hana/blob/master/docs/ex0.4.md) for details.

 ## Exercise Steps